smartcontractkit/seth/README.md

 go run cmd/seth/seth.go ... # your command
 ```
+In that case you should still pass network name with `-n` flag, especially when using CLI with 1password as network name is used when generating item name.

 If `SETH_KEYFILE_PATH` is not set then client will create X ephemeral keys (60 by default, configurable) and won't return any funds.
 Use `SETH_KEYFILE_PATH` for testnets/mainnets and `ephemeral` mode only when testing against simulated network.

 ### seth.toml